-[P1-start-PostConstructApplicationEvent]The runtime must publish the jakarta.faces.event.PostConstructApplicationEvent immediately after all application configuration resources have been processed.[P1-end]
+The runtime must publish the jakarta.faces.event.PostConstructApplicationEvent immediately after all application configuration resources have been processed.

-[P1-start-startupErrors]XML parsing errors detected during the loading of an application resource file are fatal to application startup, and must cause the application to not be made available by the container.
+XML parsing errors detected during the loading of an application resource file are fatal to application startup, and must cause the application to not be made available by the container.
 Jakarta Faces implementations that are part of a Jakarta EE technology-compliant implementation are required to validate the application resource file against the XML schema for structural correctness.
-[P1-end]The validation is recommended, but not required for Jakarta Faces implementations that are not part of a Jakarta EE technology-compliant implementation.
+The validation is recommended, but not required for Jakarta Faces implementations that are not part of a Jakarta EE technology-compliant implementation.

-11.4.2.1.
+11.3.2.1.
 Resource Library Contracts

-[P1-start-ResourceLibraryContractScanning]If the parsing of the application configuration resources completed successfully, scan the application for resource library contracts.
+If the parsing of the application configuration resources completed successfully, scan the application for resource library contracts.
 Any resource library contract as described in Resource Library Contracts must be discovered at application startup time.
-The complete set of discovered contracts has no ordering semantics and effectively is represented as a Set<String> where the values are just the names of the resource libraries.
-If multiple sources in the application configuration resources contained <resource-library-contracts>, they are all merged into one element.
+The complete set of discovered contracts has no ordering semantics and effectively is represented as a Set<String> where the values are just the names of the resource library-contracts>, they are all merged into one element.
 Duplicates are resolved in as specified in Ordering of Artifacts.
 If the application configuration resources produced a <resource-library-contracts> element, create an implementation private data structure (called the "resource library contracts data structure") containing the mappings between viewId patterns and resource library contracts as listed by the contents of that element.

 The <resource-library-contracts> element is contained with in the <application> element and contains one or more <contract-mapping> elements.
-Each <contract-mapping> element must one or more <url> <
+Each <contract-mapping> element must one or more <url-pattern> elements and one or more <contract> elements.